SeanWrightSec/marketing-fud/README.md

 * **Bank grade encryption**: See military grade encryption (also stands for AES-128 encryption, although by some it is considered AES-256 encryption).
 * **Best in class**: Prove it!
 And let us be the judges of that.
 * **Next gen**: When was 1st gen?
 Yes, this is IT, new things happen.
 This is not something special.
+* **Blockchain**: Blockchain does have a use.
+However it is limited in its capabilities.
+Blockchain is no the solution to EVERYTHING!
+Also many services are making use of this technology, it not any more special than something like AES-256.
+* **AI**: Artificial Intelligence.
+This has been around for a while.
+Broken down to its simplest form, it's little more than a bunch of if else statements.

 ## Phrases
 * **We take your security seriously**: This phrase is most often associated with a breach notification.
 Most often it carries the perception that these are merely words, attempting to downplay a bad situation.
 This is equivalent of the phrase "It's not you, it's me", being mentioned during a relationship breakup.